 The Koi pond is the most attractive-looking area that adds a calming impact and is surrounded by lush gardens and colourful fish.
 At the same time, the art sections are displaying the butterfly-related paintings, flower sculptures, and creative photo zones, thereby adding to the immersive experience.

-This is the most attractive part for kids and students to see how butterflies are changing, in fact, from egg to caterpillar to cocoon and finally into a beautiful adult butterfly.
+The lifecycle exhibit allows children and students to observe metamorphosis up close, in fact, from egg to caterpillar to cocoon and finally into a beautiful adult butterfly.
 This exhibit is not only educational but also very touching.

 Go to the shaded sitting areas and take a little break while you relish the tranquillity that is combined with the music of the birds in the park.
 The park has been designed in such a way that it provides a safe and spacious stroller environment for families with little children.